 “Can you expand a little on the self-government commitment?” we asked.

-Three years ago, a bill, sponsored by Seawright, required RIOC’s president live on Roosevelt Island.
+Three years ago, a bill, cosponsored by Seawright and Serrano, required RIOC’s president live on Roosevelt Island.
 Democrats control both houses now, but the bill vanished.

 “I am currently discussing the residency requirement with constituents and community leaders,” Seawright told The Daily through special assistant Michael Arena.

 But there was a caveat that concerned us, beyond the failure to identify the “constituents and community leaders.”

-Some worried that a requirement for the position of president at RIOC would restrict the goal of recruiting highly qualified candidates through the widest possible search.
+Seawright now worries that requiring residency for the position of president at RIOC restricts recruiting highly qualified candidates through the widest possible search.

 And that’s a clinker.

 “It’s troubling,” we told Arena, “that anyone wishing to lead this community considers living here a detriment.”

-No RIOC executive has ever lived in the community.
-That drives a wedge between 591 Main Street and everywhere else on the Island.
+No RIOC executive has ever lived in the community, and that drives a wedge between 591 Main Street and everywhere else on the Island.